migueldemoura/migueldemoura.com/_posts/2018-07-14-harder-to-report-than-to-find-security-vulnerabilities-portuguese-government.md

 ---
 layout: post
 title: "Harder to Report than to Find Security Vulnerabilities - Portuguese Government"
-description: "Part 1/2 - Portuguese National Health Service Web Services Security Disclosure"
+description: "Portuguese National Health Service Web Services Security Disclosure"
-thumb_image: "sns-1/main.png"
+thumb_image: "sns/main.png"
 tags: [security, disclosure, web]
 ---

-> **Part 1/2** of the [Portuguese Health Service Portal](https://www.sns.gov.pt) security disclosure.
->
-> **Summary**: It was significantly **harder to report the flaws than to find them**.
-This is easily the worst experience I've had, and I understand why some opt to just let it go.
+> **Update**: Since publishing this article, I’ve decided against disclosing the technical details behind all the flaws I found.
+This was part 1/2 and only covers the reporting experience.

 After having analysed web portals/apps from the private [Energy](/posts/edp-vulnerability-disclosure/) and [Health](/posts/cuf-vulnerability-disclosure/) sectors, it is time to delve into a public service instead - the [Portuguese Health Service](https://www.sns.gov.pt) (*Serviço Nacional de Saúde* - SNS).
 The [SNS Portal](https://servicos.min-saude.pt/utente/) allows Portuguese citizens to view their medical history including, but not limited to, appointments, prescriptions, emergencies, medication, allergies, diseases and vaccines, as well as a considerable amount of personal data.

 Some issues were the first ones I had ever stumbled upon, leaving me excited to reach out and have them fixed.
 This past year, however, has taught me that **reporting security vulnerabilities can be a very unpleasant task**.

-{% include image.html path="sns-1/main.png"
+{% include image.html path="sns/main.png"
    alt="Main SNS page." caption-no="1" caption="Main SNS page."
 %}